Would you rather listen to this article? Use the player below or download on iTunes.

 “Three cookies have 539.71 calories.
 You’d had to do a gazillion burpees and hoola-hoop for 29 minutes to burn it off.”

-In this sense, exercise is punishment for eating.
+These images exacerbate the belief that exercise is punishment for eating.
 You have to earn or work off your treats and meals.

 No. Just no.